algorandfoundation/algokit-cli/docs/cli/index.md

 #### add

-Add an address or account to be stored against a named alias.
+Add an address or account to be stored against a named alias (at most 50 aliases).

 ```shell
 algokit task wallet add [OPTIONS] ALIAS_NAME